 Historically, the British tabloid press has been a thorn in the side of the U.K.’s royal family.
 According to the BBC, the Palace has taken legal action against these papers regarding invasions of privacy a number of times over the span of three decades.
 In one instance in the 1990s, Princess Diana began litigation against the Daily Mirror over published photos taken of her at the gym without her knowledge or consent (the case was later settled out of court).
-Learn the clever way Princess Diana kept the tabloids from talking about her haircut.

 What pushes the British tabloid press to be much more salacious?
 One factor could be that there are simply more of these downmarket papers in the U.K. battling it out to sell copies.
 “The British tabloids are more aggressive because they operate in a small and cut-throat media environment,” says House.
 “Also, British social tensions over class, race, immigration, and status may provide easy targets for reporters to exploit.”

 Meghan Markle v.
 British tabloids